Delicious gluten free chicken enchiladas with green sauce—just six ingredients.

 (I was forward thinking and took photos, but people were impatiently waiting to eat it and so I have exactly zero photos of what it looks like dished up on a plate.)

 Because we are a gluten-free household, and especially because Sophia is the one with Celiac, I adapted the recipe to be gluten-free.
-When I made these in October for Bria's birthday, I found out the hard way that most enchilada sauces conatain wheat.
-I have included the gluten-free adaptions here, but it is easy enough to make it normally (easier, probably).
+When I made these last October for Bria’s birthday, I found out the hard way that most enchilada sauces contain wheat.
+I have included the recipe to make gluten-free chicken enchiladas here, but it is easy enough to make it normally (easier, probably).

 1 block cream cheese, softened